Jurors are selected

 Challenges to you being a juror

-An accused person may ‘challenge’ up to 7 prospective jurors, without giving any reason.
-A challenge means that they may say that they don’t want certain jurors.
-The prosecution may also ‘challenge’ 7 prospective jurors.
-If your presence on the jury is successfully ‘challenged’, you will have to step down.
+An accused person may challenge up to seven prospective jurors.
+A challenge means that they may say that they don’t want certain jurors and can do so without giving any reason.
+The prosecution may also challenge seven prospective jurors.
+If your presence on the jury is successfully challenged, you will have to step down.

-You should not let this upset you, as it is not a personal reflection on you.
+You should not let this upset you.
+It is not a personal reflection on you.
 Challenges are allowed to ensure that there is absolute fairness in the proceedings.

-Tell the judge if you know anyone taking part in the trial.
+What if I know someone taking part in the trial?

-If you know the accused person, a witness or anyone taking part in the trial, or if you are in any way connected with the case, you must let the judge know before you have been sworn or have affirmed.
-If you become aware of a connection after the trial has begun, you should immediately send a note to the judge through the foreman or forewoman of the jury.
+It may happen that you know the accused person, a witness, someone taking part in the trial, or you are in some way connected with the case.
+In all these situations you must let the judge know before you have been sworn in or have affirmed.
+If you become aware of a connection after the trial has begun, you should immediately send a note to the judge through the foreperson of the jury.

 This depends on different factors like:

-If you are not sworn as a juror for a trial on that day, you will be free to go unless otherwise directed by the presiding judge.
-If you are in employment, you should return to work.
-However, you are still on jury service, and you must attend every morning during the period of your service unless otherwise directed by the judge.
+If you are not sworn in as a juror for a trial on the first day, you will be free to go unless otherwise directed by the presiding judge.